Master of Traditional Oriental Medicine

 Bureau for Private Postsecondary Education (BPPE)

 The Private Postsecondary Education At of 2009, “Act”, established the Bureau for Private Postsecondary Education within the Department of Consumer Affairs.
-Emperor’s College is approved by the BPPE.
+Emperor’s College is licensed to operate by the BPPE.

 PO Box 980818

 The California Private Postsecondary Education Act (CPPEA) of 2009, effective January 1, 2010, requires under section 94910 of the Act that a school provide information for each program offered in regards to, completion rates, placement rates, licensure exam passage rates, and salary/wage information.